turhaltemizer/custom-vision-compression/README.md

 </td></tr>
 </table>

-❗️ The model was trained on a small dataset, so the that high.
+❗️ The model was trained on a small dataset, so the quality is not that high.
 The main objective of this project is not to train a perfect model, but to compare compressed models and create a reproducible example on an open dataset.